mariodavid/mariodavid.github.io/_posts/2017-05-19-security-constraints-in-cuba.md

 The <code>actionPerform</code> method is the actual handler of the action.
 It will delegate the business logic to the InvoiceService.

+<div class="information" style="color:black;">When you look at the solution for some of the problems, you may get the impressions that these features could be better supported by the famework.
+This is my impression as well.
+I talked to the CUBA team (e.g. <a href="https://www.cuba-platform.com/support/topic/declarativeaction-does-not-use-constraintoperationtype-attributes-and-constraintcode">here</a>) in order to smooth the edges for using these security constraints feature in the feature.
+So in the next releases of CUBA it should be even a little bit better to work with all of this.</div>

 ### Summary